FREQUENTLY ASKED QUESTIONS

 You have the right to view this information, which will be provided within one month of request, and to ask for changes to be made.

 I may use this information to track the progress of our work together or in discussion with a supervisor, for reflection and guidance in a way that respects and protects your anonymity.
-Your name and contact details may also be passed on to my appointed Therapeutic Executor so that you are informed should I be seriously incapacitated and unable to attend a session or communicate directly with you.
+Your name and contact details may also be passed on to my appointed therapeutic executor so that you are informed should I be seriously incapacitated and unable to attend a session or communicate directly with you.

 HOW CAN I GET THE MOST OUT OF THERAPY?